The Average Cost To Build a House in 2023

-The Average Cost To Build a House in 2022
+The Average Cost To Build A House in 2023

-How much does it cost to build a house in 2022?
-What are the factors to consider when determining the estimate for your next construction project?
+In 2023, how much does it cost to build a house?
+What are the factors to consider when determining the estimate for a construction project?

-Estimating home construction costs doesn’t need to be complicated or time consuming, especially if you have the right information and tools to guide you.
+Estimating home construction costs do not need to be complicated or time-consuming, especially with the right information and tools for guidance.

-- The average cost to build a house
+- What is the average cost to build a house?

 - Factors to consider when building a home

-- How to ensure accuracy of your construction budget
+- How to ensure the accuracy of the construction budget

-During the course of the COVID-19 pandemic, labor and supply shortages have led to an increase in building costs.
+How much does it cost to build a house from scratch?
+During the course of the COVID-19 pandemic, labor, and supply shortages have led to an increase in building costs.
 The shortage was driven by more people spending time at home and doing DIY home projects.

-In the table below, you can compare the average costs of building a house.
+In the table below, compare the average costs of building a house:

-Cost To Build a House - Per Square Foot
+What Does It Cost To Build a House Per Square Foot?

 If aiming for builder-grade home construction, the lower cost range will be most relevant.
-Customized luxury construction will be in the range of $500 /SF. or more depending on the features of the home.
+Customized luxury construction will be in the range of $500 per square foot or more depending on the features of the home.

 For builder-grade or mid-grade home construction, expect the following costs depending on the size of the home: